OPCFoundation/UA-CloudCommander/README.md

 The following environment variables are REQUIRED:

 * BROKERNAME - Broker name to connect to
+* BROKERPORT = Broker port to connect to.
+When 443 is specified, Websockets are used.
 * CLIENTNAME - Client name, for example the device ID UA Cloud Commander is running on.
 If running as an Azure IoT Edge module, this is `<deviceID>/<moduleID>`
 * TOPIC - Topic to subscribe to in the syntax `<YourTopicName>/#`. `Read`, `Write` and `Command` must be sub-topics of this topic.
 For IoT Hub, the topic is `$iothub/methods/POST/#`
 * RESPONSE_TOPIC - Topic to send responses to, for IoT Hub, this is `$iothub/methods/res/`